georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_11th_laboratory.md

 	-   Reviewed other members' work
 -   Plans for next week:
 	-   Unit testing for the code we have written over the past week
+	-   Lend a hand to the other team if necessary